-This exciting tale of mystery, magic and music follows the adventures of eleven-year-old Neela, who lives in Boston and dreams of being a musician.
+This exciting tale of mystery, magic, and music follows the adventures of eleven-year-old Neela, who lives in Boston and dreams of being a musician.
 However, when her veena (a traditional Indian instrument) is stolen, she discovers it has a secret history her family has kept hidden from her.
-This is a beautifully written, rich, adventurous story that also explores shifting family relationships and friendships – all in a well-paced package that will delight kids. [chapter book, ages 8 and up]
+This is a beautifully written, rich, adventurous story that also explores shifting family relationships and friendships – all in a well-paced package that will delight kids. [middle grade, ages 8 and up]

 The Jumbies by Tracy Baptiste

 I had to include this wonderfully spooky tale based on the Haitian folktale that will have you on the edge of your seat!
 Skeptical young Corinne LaMer doesn’t put much stock in the island lore about the monsters (Jumbies) who are said to live in the forest – that is, until one comes to her house….
 Remarkably, this book manages to subtly examine themes of colonization and rebellion while remaining accessible to very young readers.
-Though not a traditional mystery, this adventure is plenty mysterious and thrilling. [chapter book, ages 9 and up]
+Though not a traditional mystery, this adventure is plenty mysterious and thrilling. [middle grade, ages 8 and up]

 Great Greene Heist and To Catch a Cheat by Varian Johnson

 Leave it to funny, talented Varian Johnson to manage to set a political thriller around a middle school election with his fantastic heist book featuring clever hero Jackson Greene – not to mention its twisty, exciting sequel in which the wonderfully diverse “Gang Greene” must foil blackmailers.
-These are fun, fast-paced, clever books that also seamlessly weave in issues of politics and race. [chapter book, ages 9 and up]
+These are fun, fast-paced, clever books that also seamlessly weave in issues of politics and race. [middle grade, ages 8 and up]

 Greenglass House by Kate Milford

 When suspicious visitors begin showing up at the inn Milo’s parents run and a spate of thefts follows, he and his best friend Meddy try to get to the bottom of the strange mysteries of Greenglass House in this original, beautifully written, and hugely entertaining mystery from Kate Milford that’s also been optioned for film.
-An adopted orphan of Chinese descent, Milo’s heritage is integral to his identity and journey, as well. [chapter book, ages 10 and up]
+An adopted orphan of Chinese descent, Milo’s heritage is integral to his identity and journey, as well. [middle grade, ages 8 and up]

 Fake ID by Lamar Giles